Places of Interest

 McLeod Ganj

 A suburb of Dharamshala, known for its Tibetan heritage, cafes, and hiking trails.
+This is Dalai Lama's abode since his exile from Tibet.
+Tourists can find abundant hostels/hotels in this area.
+Alternatively, for less crowded option, visit Dharamkot area.

 Photo Gallery for McLeod Ganj